350 Participants Needed

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that participants should have had an inadequate response or intolerance to certain medications for ulcerative colitis, which might imply that some changes to your medication regimen could be necessary.
 Please consult with the trial coordinators for specific guidance.

-Mirikizumab has been shown to be well-tolerated in clinical trials for ulcerative colitis and Crohn's disease, with no major safety concerns reported in these studies.14678
+Research has shown that mirikizumab is generally well-tolerated in clinical trials for ulcerative colitis and Crohn's disease, with no major safety concerns reported.
+This finding reassures potential participants, suggesting that mirikizumab is generally safe.

 Principal Investigator